-- C To promote and improve the use of and access to parks, open spaces and allotments, and to educate people about the value of different types of green areas. - D To manage public open space in a sustainable manner to protect and enhance wildlife habitats and biodiversity. - E To maintain the permanence of the Green Belt around Royal Leamington Spa. - F To protect existing allotments and promote the development of additional allotments. - G To maintain existing leisure activities/facilities offered within our parks and green spaces and provide more where needed and desired. - H To reduce litter, dog fouling and anti-social behaviour in our parks and green spaces through design and education. - I To ensure people with disabilities have access to all green spaces.
+- C To promote and improve the use of and access to parks, open spaces and allotments, and to educate people about the value of different types of green areas. - D To manage public open space in a sustainable manner to protect and enhance wildlife habitats and biodiversity. - E To protect existing allotments and promote the development of additional allotments. - F To maintain existing leisure activities/facilities offered within our parks and green spaces and provide more where needed and desired. - G To reduce litter, dog fouling and anti-social behaviour in our parks and green spaces through design and education. - H To ensure people with disabilities have access to all green spaces.